B-Stewart/gatsby-starter-ts-emotion-netlifycms/README.md

 - Extract the Md Gatsby child markdown helper to plugin
 - Make sure the netlify relative CMS plugin doesn't conflict with links in markdown (/blog went to ../blog)
 - Cleanup gatsby-node (by packages?)
+- Fix production webpack analyzer to not just be cms